If you rent cars in America, you may find yourself in one of many Hertz rental car accidents.

 These, in short, are the different types of Hertz insurance.
 Read this detailed list of Hertz’s insurance offerings for specific information on each plan.

-Do I Really Need to Buy Hertz Insurance?
+Do I Really Need to Buy Insurance for Hertz Rental Car Accidents?

 Most of the time, when you go to the Hertz office to rent a car, the Hertz agent will tell you your best option is to buy Hertz’ insurance, because if you don’t buy it, then you will have to pay for damages out-of-pocket.